Cosima Wagner: Retirement, decline and death

 Cosima moved into rooms to the rear of Wahnfried, away from the house's daily bustle, where she passed her days surrounded by Wagner's possessions and numerous family portraits.
-Although at first Siegfried discussed his festival plans with her, she avoided the Festpielhaus, content to read reports of the productions.
+Although at first Siegfried discussed his festival plans with her, she avoided the Festspielhaus, content to read reports of the productions.
 Siegfried made few changes to the production traditions set by Wagner and Cosima; Spotts records that "whatever had been laid down by his parents was preserved unchanged out of a sense of strict filial duty".
 Only in matters on which they had not spoken was he prepared to exercise his own judgement.
 As a result, the original Parsifal sets remained in use even when they were visibly crumbling; the view of Cosima and her daughters was that no changes should ever be made to stage sets "on which the eye of the Master had rested".

 In December 1908 Eva, then 41, married Houston Stewart Chamberlain, a British-born historian who had adopted as his personal creed a fanatical form of German nationalism based on principles of extreme racial and cultural purity.
 He had known Cosima since 1888, though his affinity with Wagner extended back to 1882, when he had attended the premiere of Parsifal.
 He had successively courted Blandina and then Isolde, before settling on Eva.
 Cosima had considerable empathy with his theories; according to Carr "she came to love him as her son—perhaps even more".
 Chamberlain became the dominant figure within the Wagner circle, and was largely responsible for the increasing alienation of the Beidlers.
 Cosima may have been unaware of Isolde's attempts at rapprochement, because Eva and Chamberlain withheld Isolde's letters.
 In 1913 Isolde was effectively disinherited when she sought to confirm her rights as a co-heir to the considerable Wagner fortunes in a court case, which she lost.
 After this she withdrew, and to the time of her death in 1919 never again saw or communicated directly with Cosima.